lhnguyen102/cuTAGI/docs/autoapi/pytagi/index.rst

    :param method: The normalization method to use.
 Currently, this parameter is
        not used in the methods but can be set for context.
    :type method: str or None, optional

+   Initializes the Normalizer.

+   :param method: The name of the normalization method (e.g., 'standardize').
+   :type method: str or None, optional